 - Pain Clinic

 - Mayo Clinic Square (Minneapolis) Sports Medicine Center

 There is no call schedule, but you are required to participate in sporting event coverage and pre-participation examinations as previously described.
 As implied, many of these activities occur outside of normal working hours.
 However, in compliance with Accreditation Council for Graduate Medical Education (ACGME) requirements, patient care duties, including athletic coverage, will not exceed the 80-hour-a-week limit, and you have at least a 24-hour period each week free from patient care duties.

 A weekly sports medicine conference occurs each Thursday morning.
 The format of this conference is typically case presentations, in which cases are presented and discussed by various sports medicine staff, including the trainee.
-You share the responsibility of organizing this weekly conference with the orthopedic sports medicine fellow.
+You share the responsibility of organizing this weekly conference with the Minneapolis PM&R and Orthopedic sports medicine fellows.

 An all-staff Sports Medicine Center Journal Club occurs quarterly, supplemented by a monthly Sports Medicine Journal Club held by the program director, associate program director, fellow and rotating PM&R residents.
 You are responsible for organizing the Sports Medicine Center Journal Club sessions.

 A comprehensive didactic curriculum is scheduled throughout the year, covering all primary care and orthopedic sports medicine topics relevant for the practice of primary care sports medicine.
 Didactic sessions are held weekly and are facilitated by Mayo Clinic Sports Medicine staff, including physiatrists, orthopedic surgeons and other sports medicine physicians.
 As a fellow, you have access to the board review lectures on video.